rehierl/node-tree-outliner/4-extensions/3-7-3-close-modifiers.md

 subsection-of the nearest ... -
-if deep into the structure, then close multiple sections - if shallow, then close just a few, if any - i.e. context-dependent - inconsistent? - an implicit, constant, case-dependent close modifier? -
+if deep into the structure, then close multiple sections - if shallow, then close just a few, if any - i.e. context-dependent ?=? inconsistent - an implicit, constant, case-dependent close modifier? -